bigladder/erin/docs/user-guide/user-guide.md

 In the table above, we have added a natural gas source (`utility_ng_source`), an electrical load at building 1 (`b1_electricity`), and an electrical generator at building 1 (`b1_electric_generator`).
 The electric generator has an efficiency of 42% and has two fragilities: "`flooding`" and "`wind`".
-Neither of the fragilities have been specified yet so we'll tackle them next.
+Neither of the fragilities have been specified yet, so we'll tackle them next.

 5. Within `input.toml`, specify the fragility curves.